ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

    {: pre}

-Once you have all the information, [Create (provision) a new resource instance](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#create-resource-instance){: external} with the {{site.data.keyword.cloud_notm}} Resource Controller.
+Once you have all the information, [provision a new resource instance](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#create-resource-instance){: external} with the {{site.data.keyword.cloud_notm}} Resource Controller.

 ```sh
 curl -X POST \